filebrowser/filebrowser/www/docs/configuration.md

 In some situations, it is easier to use environment variables instead of flags.
 For example, if you're using our provided Docker image, it's easier for you to use environment variables to customize the settings instead of flags.

 All flags should be available as environment variables prefixed with `FB_`.
-For example, the flag `--disable-thumbnails` is available as `FB_DISABLE_THUMBNAILS`.
+For example, the flag `--disableThumbnails` is available as `FB_DISABLE_THUMBNAILS`.

 ## Custom Branding